MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 To guarantee the proper application operation, the default translations (``HelloWorldMessagesDefault``) must be consistent with the translations embedded in External Memory (``HelloWorldMessages``).
+In other words, they must contain the exact same set of messages.

 - Add the following code in the ``Main`` class to perform the consistency check at startup: